Connect with others who understand.

 Proper Diagnosis

-It is important to properly diagnose HCM to begin appropriate treatment and prevent dangerous complications.
-An incorrect diagnosis can delay proper health care.
+It’s important to correctly diagnose HCM to begin appropriate treatment and prevent dangerous complications.
+A wrong diagnosis can delay proper health care.

 Communicating with your health care providers is important to make sure you receive the correct diagnosis and treatment.
 Be sure to discuss any family history of heart conditions or any symptoms you experience with your doctor.